This post may contain affiliate links. Please see my disclosure policy for details.

 This part of the island was literally the only place at that time with some sunshine.

-Here’s a little guide to beach hopping along Sri Lanka’s beautiful south coast!
+Here’s a little guide to beach hopping along the Sri Lanka south coast!

-If you have enough dollar to spare, you can easily arrange a private taxi from the airport to Colombo, the south coast and even Kandy.
+If you have enough dollars to spare, you can easily arrange a private taxi from the airport to Colombo, the Sri Lanka south coast, and even Kandy.

 Make sure you sit on the right side for great views of the seaside.
 There is no Air conditioning in this compartment, so get the window open and take in the fresh salty air!

 Tuk Tuks in Sri Lanka, especially when you’re travelling alone, seem to target you and are more than persistent.
 I was hassled on a daily basis.

 I couldn’t walk down the street without Tuk Tuks stopping for me.

 If you’re not familiar with a Tuk Tuk, it’s a three-wheeled vehicle.
 Basically a motorbike with an extra wheel and a box on top to sit in haha!